 So, i really wish that DLP will be able to save enough money in the upcoming years to introduce in the parks small but nice things which will help Disneyland Paris fans to wait until the opening of the big "promised" lands.

 The Disneyland Paris, From Sketch to Reality book in English or French edition is still available so don't miss it while it last!
 And there is a great surprise gift coming with each order!
 The book is the perfect gift for Disney parks fan!
 Click on the book cover to have a look inside the book and to order your copy or use the Paypal button below!
 Make sure to send me an email then at: email@example.com to tell me if you order an English or French edition.

 Buy the DLP Book in One Click!

-Order a regular or limited collector edition copy of the Disneyland Paris book with the one-click Paypal button above for a fast and secure payment!
+Order an updated English edition or a limited French collector edition of the Disneyland Paris book with the one-click Paypal button above for a fast and secure payment!
 No Paypal account?
 No problem you can pay with your credit card, send me an email at: firstname.lastname@example.org

 Discover the fantastic D&M Artwork section!
 All the original Artwork articles of Epcot, Disney MGM Studios, Animal Kingdom, Disneyland Paris, Tokyo Disneyland, Tokyo Disney Sea, Hong Kong Disneyland are now on Disney and more Artwork!
 Others Artwork articles are below.